pcamus/Educational-boards/Pico_therm/software/therm_loop_sim/README.md

 In this example simulation values are given one by one in the code (you need to re-run your code for each simulation).

 This will be replaced with values in a list and with values extracted from a spreadsheet.

+- global_var.py : is an exmaple of global variable usage.